Jasperredis/Dodgenada/readme.md

 - **Hardware**: Any system that can run Pygame should suffice.
 - **Software**: Make sure you have Pygame installed.

+# GitHub Notice:
+Assets (images and sounds) are not included in this repository, instead, they are included in the releases.

 ## License: MIT License
 Copyright 2024 jasperredis